HTTP-RPC/Kilo/template-reference.md

   * `longDateTime` - applies a long date/time format
   * `fullDateTime` - applies a full date/time format

-For example, this marker transforms a date value into a localized medium-length date string:
+For example, this marker transforms a date value into a medium-length, localized date string:

 ```
 {{date:format=mediumDate}}